≪ Go to our review of Headlamps

 There are some lights that cost more such as the impressive Petzl NAO ($175), but there are also many that costs less such as the Coast HL7.
 This headlamp really only offers great value if you can benefit from its unique combination of capabilities; given the robust design, you can be confident it will last a long time.

-The other key competitor to consider in our opinion is the Black Diamond Storm which half the weight, nearly 40% lower cost, and yet delivers performance in the same ballpark.
+The other key competitor to consider in our opinion is the Black Diamond Storm which is half the weight, nearly 40% lower cost, and yet delivers performance in the same ballpark.
 The Storm is robust, with a waterproof (IPX 7) design like the Icon, and shines a solid 60 meters in our tests compared to the 80 meter beam of the Icon.
 Battery life is pretty good too at 7.8 hours versus the Icon's 7.3, putting 3 AAA batteries and a less bright light against the 4 AA batteries in the Icon.

 Overall, the Icon is a strong performer in the "serious headlamp" category.
 While it wasn't the absolute best in any of our testing metrics, it was near the top across the board, which resulted in the highest overall score of any headlamp in our review.
 We recommend it for those looking for a bright, quality, beam, durability, and battery life that can last a full night at the high-setting.